willymcallister/willymcallister.github.io/_articles/demorgan2.md

 ## DeMorgan logic diagram

-Next we'll redraw a schematic, this time using a DeMorgan symbol for the third NAND gate.
+Next we'll redraw a schematic, this time with the DeMorgan NAND symbol for the third gate.

 ![3 NAND gate circuit with DeMorgan symbol]({{ site.baseurl }}{% link i/logic26.svg %}){: .centered }